Nemesio Diez Stadium: Origins

-The stadium was inaugurated on Sunday 8 August 1954, with a match between Toluca and Yugoslavian team Dinamo Zagreb.
+The stadium was inaugurated on Sunday, August 8, 1954, with a match between Toluca and Yugoslavian team Dinamo Zagreb.
 The game was won by Dinamo 4–1.
-The only goal for Toluca and also the first in the history of the stadium was scored by Enrique Sesma.
+The only goal for Toluca, and the first goal in the history of the stadium, was scored by Enrique Sesma.

 Initially, the stadium was opened as Estadio Club Deportivo Toluca.
 That name lasted until 1955, when it was changed to Estadio Héctor Barraza.
-Other names the stadium has had are: Estadio Luis Gutiérrez Dosal (1959–1970), Estadio Toluca 70 (1970–1986), Estadio Toluca 70–86 (1986–2000).
+Other names the stadium has had are Estadio Luis Gutiérrez Dosal (1959–1970), Estadio Toluca 70 (1970–1986), Estadio Toluca 70–86 (1986–2000), and it was also popularly known as "La Bombonera".

-After the death of Nemesio Díez Riega, president and then owner of the club, in June 2000, the stadium name was changed to Estadio Nemesio Díez.
+After the death of Nemesio Díez Riega, president and then owner of the club, in June 2000, the stadium was renamed Nemesio Díez Stadium.